ob-d/TRUE.Name.Of.God/readme.md

 # !
 Heureka !
 ## Greetings AND Welcome
+    Words and Tokens are used for every language.
+    However the tokens have no meaning.
+    Therfore the learning is only to memorize the best propability.
+    This is not how we learn the Language as baby.
+    The following Language is based on Symbols with Meaning instead.
+    To connect the Symbols, LOGIC STATE is used. this allows a impressive simplification, that make sense.
+    Only ONE word for EACH Symbol THUS the LOGIC is the same for ANY Symbol.
+    Symbols have:
+    * No multitude
+    * No negation
+    Example:
+      MANY word
+      NOT a word
+      EACH word
+      ALL word
+      SAME word
+      OR ELSE word
     I M translating the Language
     the 1 AND ONLY Language
     I is the name of the Language